mirouhml/portfolio/README.md

 # Portfolio

-> This the implementation of the first two sections of the portfolio.
+> This an implementation of a portfolio.

 ![screenshot](./src/screenshot.png)